 - Most tropical plants need a frost free environment to successfully overwinter and be used as permanent plants in the garden.
 Geographically this leaves most areas of North America, except USDA cold hardines zones 10 and 11, unsuitable for reliably growing tropical plants as year-around permanent landscape additions.
 However, that does not mean you can't enjoy tropical plants during the warm growing season as annuals (re-planted each year) or as container plants that are overwintered indoors. - Adding tropical plants to traditional annual or perennial plantings, outside their natural cold hardy range, is an exciting new trend in garden design.
-A mixture or mass planting of exotic tropicals with huge shiny leaves, bold outrageous colors, ferny textures, and spectacular flowers can transform the ho hum summertime landscape A big plus is that topicals love the heat when other plants fizzle. - Tropicals can be easily grown directly in the ground or in containers.
-Containerized plants can be placed on patios, decks and around pools.
-Planting in containers makes it much easier to move inside for the winter if you desire or simply replant next season. - Feature plants are the focal point in the landscape placed in a prominent area so that their special form or unique characteristic can be admired.
-Great examples of feature plants include unusual weeping specimens and topiaries (sculptured plants).
+A mixture or mass planting of exotic tropicals with huge shiny leaves, bold outrageous colors, ferny textures, and spectacular flowers can transform the ho hum summertime landscape.
+A big plus is that topicals love the heat when other plants fizzle. - Containerized plants can be placed on patios, decks and around pools.
+Planting in containers makes it much easier to move inside for the winter if you desire or simply replant next season. - Accent plants bring attention to a specific plant characteristic and in turn draw the eye to the area of the landscape they occupy.
+Accent plants offer stunning foliage color, interesting growth habit, unique flowers or a combination of all three.